databricks/spark-training/README.md

  * machine-learning - an ML application used for labs
  * build_usb.py - a build script for making the training usb

+# License

+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 United States License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/3.0/us/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.